Lesson PlansBack to lesson plans archive October 13, 2020

 One or two 45-minute class periods

-- Students will understand how the Electoral College system works.
+- Understand how the Electoral College system works.

-- Students will analyze and debate the pros and cons of the Electoral College system.
+- Analyze and debate the pros and cons of the Electoral College system.

 Handout: The Electoral College